lev-chern/MachUpHydro/README.md

-# MachUpX
+# MachUpHydro
-An implementation of the Goates-Hunsaker method for solving the general numerical lifting-line problem.
+An implementation of the Goates-Hunsaker method for solving the general numerical lifting-line problem in the context of hydrofoils, with free surface effects included.

 This method has been developed in recent years based on the original numerical liting-line method developed by Phillips and Snyder.
 The main reference for the Goates-Hunsaker method is:

 C. D. Goates and D. F. Hunsaker, "Practical Implementation of a General Numerical Lifting-Line Theory," *AIAA SciTech Forum*, Virtual Event, 2021.